Last Updated: June 11, 2022

-After a decade of growth, the mobile penetration rate in the UK reached 72% in 2020
+In 2021, the mobile internet user penetration rate in the UK reached 91.43%

 In today’s world, most people can’t imagine what their lives would look like without mobile internet.
-In 2018, the UK smartphone penetration rate reached 72%.
-However, in 2019, the percentage of active mobile internet users in the UK dropped to 71%.
+In 2021, the UK smartphone penetration rate reached 91.43%.
+In 2026, this figure is expected to grow to 93.8%.

 On average, mobile internet users in the UK spent between two and three hours on the internet daily in 2020

 Internet usage statistics UK show that every minute spent online is spent scrolling through social media.
 If you’re wondering how many people in the UK own a smartphone, mobile phone ownership statistics UK show that 87% of all adults have at least one smartphone.